-OBSERVATIONS: Staff interviews acknowledge that staff are aware that a meeting with a medical or mental health practitioner must be offered to a youth within 14 days of staff learning that the youth has experienced prior sexual victimization or has perpetrated sexual Standard 115.382 Access to emergency medical and mental health services
+OBSERVATIONS: Staff interviews acknowledge that staff are aware that medical or mental health practitioner must be offered to a youth within 14 days of staff learning that the youth has experienced prior sexual victimization or has perpetrated sexual abuse.
+Further, in a review of resident files, of residents who reported prior sexual victimization or sexual abuse perpetration, found that one had documentation that they were offered a medical or mental health follow-up.